 When is it Time to Schedule my Child’s First Dental Visit?

 Parents often wonder when their child’s first dental visit is needed.
 This appointment – which is recommended earlier than you may think – can help your child get a good start on dental health that can help benefit them for years to come.
-In this blog, the pediatric dentists at Park View Pediatric Dentistry & […]Read More
+When should my child’s first dental visit occur?
+Your child should visit […]Read More

 Many parents ask, “Do pacifiers affect babies’ teeth?”
 It is important to keep in mind that pacifier use is a parents’ personal decision.
 The American Academy of Pediatrics recommends offering a pacifier at naptime or bedtime until age one.
 However, the risks of pacifier use begin to outweigh the benefits as your baby gets older. […]Read More

 When Should I Start Using Fluoride Toothpaste for My Child?

 Fluoride is an important part of helping children’s teeth stay healthy with a lower risk of cavities.
 You can help your children get this protection by using toothpaste that contains fluoride.
 Why Fluoride is Important Your children’s teeth have an outer layer called enamel.
 This layer serves as protection from bacteria that can result in […]Read More